- What's Possible

 Modified shipping containers are the logical solution for many of the organizations above.
 In fact, we’ve completed some very cool projects for military units and other security teams, using conjoined/stacked shipping containers.
 Projects include C-IED training lanes, urban operations training sites, and after-action review packages.

 Ready to see what else modified shipping containers can do?
 Or are you trying decide if a container could replace your portable business structures?
-Check out our catalog.
+Here are some additional resources worth reading: